Very good

 Salicylic acid

-Retinoids, which are used in non-prescription products, are among the oldest known skin care ingredients.
-They are derived from vitamin A and can penetrate deep into the skin due to their small molecular structure.
-This means that even deep layers of the epidermis can be reached and treated.
+Retinoids, which are used in over-the-counter products, are among the oldest known skincare ingredients.
+They are derived from vitamin A and, due to their small molecular structure, can penetrate deep into the skin.
+This allows them to reach and treat even the deepest layers of the epidermis.

-There are also prescription retinoid products.
-If the non-prescription retinoids do not show any effect after a few months, then you should ask your dermatologist about products with the retinoid tretinoin (Retin-A).
+Prescription retinoid products are also available.
+If non-prescription retinoids don't work after a few months, you should ask your dermatologist about products containing the retinoid tretinoin (Retin-A).

 Product recommendations